geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 ##### **Geohot** [[00:55:13](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=3313)]
 Yeah, I mean, I think we should definitely get it merged to get AMD working.
-Unfortunately, for like Llama now, it's slower than HIP, and there's a chance it's fundamental.
+Unfortunately, for like LLaMA now, it's slower than HIP, and there's a chance it's fundamental.
-So we don't really know how...
+So we don't really know how..
 The MI300X has eight GPUs in it, basically, and they have to be synchronized, right?
 So it distributes the work to eight GPUs.
-They share memory, so it's easy to distribute the work, but...
+They share memory, so it's easy to distribute the work, but..
 They then need to be synchronized.
 And right now, we're using the same way of synchronizing them that you'd synchronize across, like, GPUs that are separated by PCIe.
 So it's going all the way to VRAM to synchronize.